 After one year of generalist study, students enroll in specialized courses in the concentrations of clinical social work practice or social work administration, planning and policy practice.

 - The generalist curriculum develops the skill base that fosters competencies needed to work in a variety of social work settings.
 The generalist curriculum includes courses in social work practice, human behavior theory, social policy, social and economic justice, research and agency-based field instruction.

 - The clinical social work practice curriculum focuses on key evidence-based interventions, including how to solve problems, resolve emotional and interpersonal conflicts, develop and use social networks and resources, and maintain achieved capacities and strengths.

 - The social work administration, planning and policy practice curriculum prepares graduates to become leaders skilled in formulating, implementing, analyzing and evaluating policies, plans and programs for complex and ever-changing local, state, national and international environments.

-As Virginia’s oldest and most established social work educator, we’ve forged lasting connections with more than 500 community agencies throughout Richmond and the state, which means our students won’t be pigeon-holed into a field experience that doesn’t truly match their passions and future ambitions.
+As Virginia’s oldest and most established social work educator, we’ve forged lasting connections with more than 500 community agencies throughout Richmond and the state, which allows us to offer students diverse field experiences during the generalist and specialization year.

 For the M.S.W. degree program, students will experience two placements.
-In the foundation placement, students are expected to demonstrate generalized professional knowledge, values and skills studied in the foundation curriculum.
-In the concentration component of the curriculum, students are placed in agencies according to their chosen specialization based on their career interests.
+In the generalist placement, students are expected to demonstrate generalized professional knowledge, values and skills studied in the generalist curriculum.
+In the following placement, students are placed in agencies according to their area of specialization.

-The School of Social Work offers multiple program formats that lead to the M.S.W., as well as several options for study combined with other programs to earn certificates or additional degrees.
+The School of Social Work offers multiple program options that lead to the M.S.W., as well as several options for study combined with other programs to earn certificates or additional degrees.

 Check out our prospective student calendar for upcoming events where you can learn more about our program or contact the Office of Student Success at email@example.com to receive program information and invites to school events.